 In wDAG above, the weight value is normalized.
-The sum of weights of all branches in asub wDAG is 1, and the value of each branch is 1 divided by the number of branches on a sub wDAG.
+Total weight of its equivalent in the sub wDAG is 1, and the value of each branch is divided into a number of branches of the sub wDAG.

 The first step to do is look for the tendency of sugarcane varieties based on agronomic traits of the sugarcane to be annotated.
 The agronomic traits of the sugarcane to be annotated are germination rate is slow, stalk diameter is medium, the amount of flower is medium, final ripening, coir level is medium, first appeared shoots is late.

-By using a forward chaining expert system rule base [3], based on agronomic traits mentioned above, we can see the tendency of the type of sugarcane that will be annotated.
+By using a forward chaining expert system rule base [2], based on agronomic traits mentioned above, we can see the tendency of the type of sugarcane that will be annotated.

-Structure of Forward Chaining Expert System Rule Base
+Structure of Forward haining Expert System Rule Base

-In this case, the forward chaining is a search strategy that initiated the process of collection of data or facts.
+In this case, the forward chaining is a search strategy that initiated the process of costion of data or facts.
 From these data can be searched to a conclusion that a solution of the problems faced.
 Inference engine looking to the rules in the knowledge base that premise is in accordance with the data, and then from that principle has obtained a conclusion.
 Forward chaining starts the search process with the data so that this strategy also called data driven.